mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Indexing exercise 2/Tea with the queen (unfinished) notes.md

 teddy bear
-	speaker asks where t. has been, 1 visit with queen, recounting of, 3-18
+	speaker asks where t. has been, 1 visit with queen recounted by, 3-18

 London
 	teddy bear's destination, 3